image-infomatics/neutorch/README.md

 <img src="https://github.com/flatironinstitute/neutorch/blob/main/data/logo.svg" width="200">

 --------------
-Neuron segmentation and synapse detection using PyTorch
+Convolutional Neural Network training for Neuron segmentation and synapse detection using PyTorch.

 > :warning: **This package is still under development, it was customized to process a Electron Microscopy volume although it could be potentially generalizable to other biological image volumes.
 Use at your own risk.**